jma1795/mint-yz-theme/Do-It-Yourself.md

 THAT'S IT !

+### Build a Debian package (optional)

+If you want to make a Debian package to make your version available to others, here is what to do.

+1. Edit these files:
+  - debian/changelog
+  - debian/control
+  - debian/copyright
+  - debian/preinst
+1. `apt install debhelper` # You need this if this is your first time.
+1. `cd ~/mint-yz-theme` # Go to the top-level mint-yz-theme directory.
+1. `dpkg-buildpackage`

+This new package is now in your home folder.

+Install it, change your themes in your Menu > Preferences > Themes, and test it !

 ### Get Help
 If you are having trouble, start by searching the web for answers.
 If you can’t find any good answer, you can create an [issue](https://github.com/SebastJava/mint-yz-theme/issues) here on my repository.
 But if you need an answer quickly, you’d be better off with the [Linux Mint Forums](https://forums.linuxmint.com/).